MarcoGargano/responsive-table/README.md

 ## 📦 Package

-You can download our working demos to use how to prefere.
+You can download our working demos to use how you prefere:

 - **[DOWNLOAD HERE](https://marcogargano.github.io/responsive-table/download/table-mobile.zip)**